 A strong brand identity offers assets that make it easy to create consistent printed materials and digital graphics; the result is wide spread recognition among constituents.
-With a guide that includes color, shapes, and design examples, an organization or company can feel confident that their hard earned brand will not become watered down as it used by other designers over time.
+With a guide that includes color, shapes, and design examples, an organization or company can feel confident that their hard earned brand will not become watered down as it used by designers and others over time.
 The work we recently did on the TENS rebranding is a great example of how this works.

 The Episcopal Network for Stewardship works to provide training, encouragement, nurture, and support to the broader Episcopal community by offering resources and tools for download from their extensive online library.
 Upon his appointment, new Executive Director Davey Gerhard, decided it was a perfect time for a brand refresh and asked me to take on the project.